shakhawat1355/notebook/Office/projects/FloraFIre/ClentPortal/gitFlow.md

 **Note:**
 -
 - Squash commits while merging into `develop`, `master`, and `release_xxx`.
-- A reviewer approves the pull request after resolving any issues but does not merge it.
 - Delete the feature branch right after releasing.

 **Don't -**